 - Fuel cell

-These options produce less than one hundred and fifty kilowatts (150 kW) and will be connected to the electric distribution system - the grid that delivers energy to homes, businesses and farms across the province.
+All micro-generation options must be less than five megawatts (5.0 MW) and produce less than 418 kg/MWh of greenhouse gas intensity.
+If they meet these criteria, they may be connected to the electric distribution system — the grid that delivers energy to homes, businesses, and farms across the province.

 Benefits of generating your own energy